acuparse/acuparse/docs/TROUBLESHOOTING.md

 ## Access Device

-If your not receiving data from your Access, ensure you have a DNS resolvable hostname set for the upload server and/or a DNS redirect in place.
+If you're not receiving data from your Access, ensure you have a DNS resolvable hostname set for the upload server and/or a DNS redirect in place.
 Then, reboot your Access.
 The Access can at times require multiple reboots to begin sending data.

 ### MyAcuRite Offline

-If MyAcuRite is offline, Acuparse will respond to your Accesss and store your readings but they will not be back filled to MyAcuRite after their outage is over.
+If MyAcuRite is offline, Acuparse will respond to your Access and store your readings, but they will not be backfilled to MyAcuRite after their outage is over.
 The Access is capable of storing the data and sending it later but when used with Acuparse, the Access will continue to think MyAcuRite was online and the readings stored.